mathiilda/vaccia/README.md

 <hr>

 ### Instructions
 1. Add the .env file (sent to you by email) to the root of the <code>vaccia</code>-folder.
+If the dot is missing from the filename for the env-file, just add it in the beginning of the filename.

 2. Go to <code>vaccia/sql</code> and run <code>bash mysql.bash</code>.
 This bash-script will setup the database for you.
 The only thing you need to do is to input your MySQL root password.

-3. Go to the root of the vaccia-folder and run <code>node index.js</code> to start the server.
+3. Go to the root of the vaccia-folder and run <code>npm install</code>.

+4. Then run <code>node index.js</code> to start the server.

-4. Open you webbrowser and go to <code>http://localhost:1337/</code>.
+5. Open you webbrowser and go to <code>http://localhost:1337/</code>.

 Then you're done! :-)